ergochat/ergo/docs/MANUAL.md

     /CS REGISTER #channelname

 For example, `/CS REGISTER #channel` will register the channel `#test` to my account.
 If you have a registered channel, you can use `/CS OP #channel` to regain ops in it.
 Right now, the options for a registered channel are pretty sparse, but we'll add more as we go along.

+## Language

+Oragono supports multiple languages!
+Specifically, once you connect you're able to get server messages in other languages (messages from other users will still be in their original languages, though).

+To see which languages are supported, run this command:

+    /QUOTE CAP LS 302

+In the resulting text, you should see a token that looks something like this:

+    draft/languages=5,en,~fr-FR,no,~pt-BR,tr-TR

+That's the list of languages we support.
+For the token above, the supported languages are:

+- `en`: English
+- `fr-FR`: French (incomplete)
+- `no`: Norwegian
+- `pt-BR`: Brazilian Portugese (incomplete)
+- `tr-TR`: Turkish

+To change to a specific language, you can use the `LANGUAGE` command like this:

+    /LANGUAGE tr-TR

+The above will change the server language to Turkish.
+Substitute any of the other language codes in to select other languages, and run `/LANGUAGE en` to get back to standard English.

+Our language and translation functionality is very early, so feel free to let us know if there are any troubles with it!
+If you know another language and you'd like to contribute, we've got a CrowdIn project here: [https://crowdin.com/project/oragono](https://crowdin.com/project/oragono)

 --------------------------------------------------------------------------------------------